rolandyuwy/tp/docs/UserGuide.md

 _(Contributed by Song Yi and Jonah)_

 When you launch the application, it checks for any expired food items present in your food inventory.
 This lets you easily see what food items have expired.
-If there are any expired food items, a pop-up window similar to the one shown in Figure 11 will appear with the list of expired food item(s).
+If there are any expired food items, a pop-up window similar to the one shown in Figure 23 will appear with the list of expired food item(s).
 If you want to see the pop-up window while using the application, you can use the `expired` command.

+**Format:** `expired`

+Steps:
+1. Type `expired` in the _Command Box_.
+2. Press `Enter` to execute.

+Outcome:

+After the `expired` command is executed:

 ![Pop up window of expired food items](images/ExpiredPopUpWindow.png)

-<p style="text-align: center; text-decoration: underline">Figure 11: A pop-up window listing all the expired food items</p>
+<p style="text-align: center; text-decoration: underline">Figure 23: A pop-up window listing all the expired food items</p>

 <div markdown="block" class="alert alert-info">